Most teams use the Meta Ad Library the wrong way.

 - No clear offer or CTA

-For a given competitor, your goal is to identify the 3–5 highest-signal ads and analyze those deeply — not to save every ad in the account.
+For a given competitor, identify the 3–5 highest-signal ads and analyze those deeply.

 The Extraction Framework: Turning One Ad Into a Dataset

-The shift that makes Ad Library research useful: stop analyzing ads as wholes and start extracting their components.
+Stop analyzing ads as wholes and start extracting components.

 For each high-signal ad, extract: